 I remember trying it, disbelieving him.
 And to my surprise, more often than not, the ground was firm.
 Rocky even.

 As I reflected on his practical wisdom this week, I’ve realised Dad’s words are such an allegory for the Christian life.
 Because so often we choose to avoid the “muddy puddles” of life, and instead, walk gingerly in the treacherous mud alongside them.

-And likewise, it is so easy to choose the path that everyone else takes during this unusual year, instead of the one Jesus wants me to take - through the water.
+And likewise, it is so easy to choose the path that everyone else takes during this unusual year, instead of the one Jesus wants you to take – through the water.
 I remembered I can confidently take a step of faith into the murky water, and discover there is rock there, just beneath the surface.
-Jesus' strength supports me in the middle of the mess.
+Jesus’ strength supports me in the middle of the mess.
 He is used to mess.
 He knows I need his loving embrace.

 All he does is ask me to come to him.
 To take a step into the great unknown.
 It’s very different to what others do!